learn-co-curriculum/phase-3-nds-introduction/README.md

 `Arrays` of `Arrays` of `Arrays` or `Hashes` of `Arrays` of `Hashes`.

 We italicized _insight_ because we want to emphasize something very important.
-There's a difference between raw data and conclusions that that data, when processed, can teach us.
-We call those conclusions we extract from data with programming _insights_.
+There's a difference between raw data and conclusions drawn from that data.
+When processed correctly, data can teach us many things.
+The conclusions we extract from data with programming are called _insights_.

 Let's take a data-into-insight example form history.
 In 1854, the physician John Snow recorded data identifying which Londoners in and about Broad Street had contracted cholera.
 He thus had an initial data set, something very close to a nested data structure.
 Snow then tested multiple hypotheses against the data, but the one that fit the data best was this: cholera was being spread via an infected pump in the neighborhood.
 This event is called "In the [1854 Broad Street Cholera][bsoutbreak]."

 It marks the birth of epidemiology and, in truth, the discipline that would come to be called "data science."

 ## NDS into Insight